 Today, ultra-pure water is a primary concern for operators of new and existing combined cycle power generation plants.
 Whether you are an EPC engineer designing a new power plant or an operations manager considering an equipment upgrade, partnering with the right water treatment equipment supplier can be the determining factor in successful startup, commissioning, and trouble-free operation or costly system failure and shutdown.
 This article explores the criteria to consider when selecting a water treatment supplier.

 Partnering with a water treatment system supplier who understands your needs is critical to the short and long-term success of your project.
-The main goals of any system project are to
+The main goals of any system project are to:

-- meet project budgets
+meet project budgets.

-- increase productivity of the overall system
+increase the productivity of the overall system.

-- provide quality systems and components
+provide quality systems and components.

 The supplier must understand and place priority on providing a comprehensive system solution that not only meets timeline and budget objectives but also delivers the quality and support necessary for continuous trouble-free operation.
 To this end, the supplier must offer their knowledge and experience as your consultant to help you understand the best use of your dollars.